Dye Plant CSA

 Instructions for mordanting and dyeing will be included with each shipment, as well as project suggestions for using your newly colored yarns.
 Last year’s shipments included local/regionally processed wool yarns and additional instructional materials.
 The coming year will offer similar surprises.

 I will be keeping you informed about the growing and harvesting season through the CSA website, www.naturescauldronfarm.com.
-I will email each participant as I ship out the packages, so you can be looking for your treasures in the mail.
+I will email each participant as I ship out your package, so you can be looking for your treasures in the mail.

 WHY JOIN A NATURAL DYE CSA?